Paol-M/yag/README.md

  - [x] so it ends up looking like that
  ![End Result](https://i.ibb.co/8PXvfvr/Screenshot.png)
 It should look like that, **Make sure to save**

+# You Should be done!
+If it's not working check the YouTube videos listed at the beginning and feel free to DM me on discord
+> Paol#7272